mwakok/Microtubule-Extraction/README.md

 ## Sample data
 Data of dual channel dataset containing microtubules and dynein profiles (32-bit).
-The data was gathered using TIRF microscopy and by scanning the sample.
+The data was obtained with TIRF microscopy and by scanning the sample.
 The resulting traffic jams are at steady-state.